 The challenge for all entrepreneurs is to gain visibility and show value without bragging and coming off as self-centered.
 Take personal credit where credit is due, but also share the successes of the team, other bloggers, your mentors and the business milestones with everyone success leverages success.

 Now, how do you start?
 I like Schawbel’s recommendation to do one thing every day, like add a new skill, or build a new relationship that will advance you.
 Developing this “One Step Forward a Day” habit will keep you current, make you feel more fulfilled, confident, and increase your ability to promote yourself.

-Are you promoting yourself today or demoting your startup by default?
+Are you promoting yourself as an entrepreneur today or demoting your startup by default?
 Let me know with a comment.

 Enter the URL of any landing page or blog article and see how optimized it is for one keyword or phrase..